Lytkarino

 Lytkarino (Лытка́рино) is a town in Moscow Oblast, Russia, located on the left bank of the Moskva River 6 km southeast of Moscow (from MKAD).
-Population:

-History

-Lytkarino was founded in the first half of the 15th century as a village of the same name and granted town status in 1957.
+The population was 65,212 in the 2021 census.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as Lytkarino Town Under Oblast Jurisdiction—an administrative unit with the status equal to that of the districts.
 As a municipal division, Lytkarino Town Under Oblast Jurisdiction is incorporated as Lytkarino Urban Okrug.